-The purpose of this project is to control invasive Phragmites in Rondeau Provincial Park and the Long Point Region in order to reduce or remove the threat to the biodiversity and ecological integrity of these areas.
-The tools and techniques used will be applied based on best available information, which are summarized within the document Invasive Phragmites - Best Management Practices (MNRF 2011) and based on the experience of project staff from the ministry, Ministry of the Environment, Conservation and Parks and the Nature Conservancy of Canada.
+The purpose of this project is to control invasive Phragmites to reduce or remove the threat to the biodiversity and ecological integrity of these areas.
+The tools and techniques used are based on best available information, which are summarized within the documents Invasive Phragmites - Best Management Practices (MNRF 2011) and the Ontario Invasive Plant Council's Invasive Phragmites - Best Management Practices (2020) and based on the experience of project staff from the ministry, Ministry of the Environment, Conservation and Parks and the Nature Conservancy of Canada.

-The initiation and continuation of this pilot project at Rondeau and Long Point is based on the presence of significant natural values and the observed exponential growth of Phragmites in these coastal marshes - if left unchecked.
+The initiation and continuation of this pilot project is based on the presence of significant natural values and the observed exponential growth of Phragmites in these coastal marshes - if left unchecked.
 Local biologists and scientists advised that the health of these coastal marshes is at a critical tipping point.
-If action is not taken to control Phragmites, the provincial, national and global significant values for which these areas are recognized will be permanently lost.
-Due to the aggressive nature of the invasive plant, if efforts to eradicate are not continued in 2020 the plant will recolonize in areas previously treated.
+If action was not taken to control Phragmites, the provincial, national and global significant values for which these areas are recognized would be lost.
+Due to the aggressive nature of the invasive plant, if follow up control efforts are not continued in 2021, it will provide the opportunity for the plant to recolonize in areas previously treated.

-Phragmites threatens both the ecological and recreational importance of the Rondeau Bay and Long Point Bay areas.
+Phragmites threatens the ecological and recreational importance of Long Point Bay areas.
 Stands of Phragmites crowd out native vegetation and hinder native wildlife from using the area, resulting in a decrease in both plant and animal biodiversity.
 Invasive Phragmites can also lead to changes in hydrology, causing boating channels to become overgrown, wetlands to dry up, loss of nursery and spawning habitat for fish, and access points for recreation.

-Prior to initiation of the pilot in 2016, the ministry and other organizations had been working to ensure that ecological integrity is maintained in these areas by controlling Phragmites where it occurs on dry land using a variety of techniques including a combination of herbicide, mechanical controls, and prescribed burns.
+Prior to initiation of the pilot in 2016, the ministry, MECP and other organizations had been working to ensure that ecological integrity is maintained in these areas by controlling Phragmites where it occurs on dry land using a variety of techniques including a combination of herbicide, mechanical controls, and prescribed burns.
 However, the success of these control activities was limited due to the lack of registered herbicides for use in aquatic habitats in Canada.
 This restricted the extent of control activities and enabled Phragmites to continue to spread and thrive in these coastal marsh areas, contributing to ongoing degradation of ecological integrity.

 Registration of herbicide products is a federal procedure conducted by Health Canada's Pest Management Regulatory Agency.
-Following successful Emergency Registrations between 2016 and 2019, the ministry has received approval from the Pest Management Regulatory Agency in 2020 to continue the use of an herbicide in wetland areas of Long Point Bay and Rondeau Provincial Park.
-The basis of the emergency is due to the imminent threat that Phragmites poses to species at risk within these sensitive wetland complexes.
-If control is not continued, these species are at imminent risk of extirpation at these sites.
+The ministry received approval from the Pest Management Regulatory Agency between 2016 and 2020 to use a glyphosate based herbicide (Roundup Custom) in wetland areas of Long Point Bay and Rondeau Provincial Park under emergency registrations.
+The basis of the emergency was due to the imminent threat that Phragmites poses to species at risk within these sensitive wetland complexes.
+Over this time period, invasive Phragmites has been successfully controlled with efficacy observed at greater than 95%, on established vegetation plots.